edwinyjlim/meta/requests-for-comments/2024-05-19-hogtok-project-dopamine-brainrot.md

 Well, it's the most consumed content format in the world for a reason – highly engaging, addicting, and flexible.
 Levarging short form video, we could increase PostHog feature awareness and engagement by meeting users where their attention span is.

-@andy and I also agree that most technical videos made by dev fool companies that are longer than a few minutes tend to lose focus and often ramble.
+@andyvan-ph and I also agree that most technical videos made by dev fool companies that are longer than a few minutes tend to lose focus and often ramble.
 They're really hard to execute well, and most viewers tune out.
 These longer-form videos serve a different purpose – they're better suited for deep dives and implementation, not feature discovery.

 Maybe the biggest advantage of the 30-60s length format is how much faster and easier it is to make than traditional Youtube-style tutorials.
 I was able to create four HogTok videos in a single hackathon day.

 ## HogTok requirements

 Each HogTok video:
-- Has a light, somewhat humorous tone
+- Has a light, humorous tone with music
 - Is 9:16 vertical format
 - Is under 60 seconds (ideal target: 30 seconds)
 - Uses CapCut for editing
   - Can reuse their massive library of editing templates, auto captions, transitions, music, etc.
-- Uses Screen.studio for screen recording
+- Uses screen.studio for screen recording
-- Uses AI voiceover from [ElevenLabs](https://www.elevenlabs.io)
+- Uses RoboNilo AI voiceover from [ElevenLabs](https://www.elevenlabs.io) (I'm so sorry @daniloc)
 - Has a video thumbnail that grabs attention (e.g. bold text, faces, UI highlights)

 The HogTok video player: